-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available: Aug-14

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$8,028 \$8,028
+In-district \$8,590 \$8,590

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS . ,

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$26,238 \$26,238
+Out-of-state: \$26,800 \$26,800

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$2,234 \$2,234
+G1 REQUIRED FEES: \$2,246 \$2,246

 G1 ROOM AND BOARD:

 (on-campus) \$9,246 \$9,246

 G1 ROOM ONLY:

-(on-campus) \$5,290 \$5,290
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,956 \$3,956
+(on-campus meal plan)

-G1 Comprehensive tuition and room and b oard fee (if your college
+G1 Comprehensive tuition and room and b

-cannot provide separate tuition and room and board fees):
+cannot provide separate tuition and roo m and board fees):

+l·

 G1 Other:

 G2 Minimum Maximum

-G2 Number of credits per term a student can take for the stated full-
+G2 Number of credits per term a student ca an take for the stated full- 12

 time tuition 12

+G3 Yes No

-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+G3 Do tuition and fees vary by year of stud y (e.g., sophomore, х

+junior, senior)?
+X

+l·

+G4 s Yes No

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? × If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-2%
+G4 Do tuition and fees vary by undergradu ate instructional

+program?

+G4

+04 %

+G4 If yes, what percentage of full-time und

+than the tuition and fees reported in G1 ?